munificent/craftinginterpreters/book/types-of-values.md

 ### Logical not and falsiness

-The simplest logical operator is our old exclamatory friend unary not:
+The simplest logical operator is our old exclamatory friend unary not.

 ```lox
 print !true; // "false"